getgauge/docs.gauge.org/getting-started.rst

 ``(d)``  total number of scenarios skipped.
 ======== ====================================

-The statistics of the specifications indicate
+The summary of the specifications indicate

 ======== ===============================================================
 Value    Description